ProcStack/pxlViewer/README.txt

 ______________________________
  Installation for Windows
-To use the premade executable; copy `dist/pxlViewer` to a desired location
+To use the premade executable; copy `dist/pxlViewer` to a desired location Then delete the extract directory and assign file associations / test by 'Open With . . .'

 If you want to rebuild the executable for windows, follow the directions below-